5 simple ways to improve your eyesight

 Try these eye exercises

 Eye exercises or 'eye yoga' are quite popular nowadays.
 We explained in the previous chapter how digital devices changed our lifestyle.
 And since then, eyestrain is becoming a common issue for a lot of people.
-Other than Find a bit of time for yourself (10-15 minutes are enough) and try these easy exercises.
+Find a bit of time for yourself (10-15 minutes are enough) and try these easy exercises.
 We promise: the relief will be immediate!

 - Gently move your eyes from left to right.
 Repeat this movement three times.